Methodology

 - Access personal health records or medical history

-- Replace the judgment of licensed healthcare professionals
+- Replace the judgment of a licensed healthcare professional

 - An educational information platform

-- A tool to support informed conversations with healthcare providers
+- A tool to support informed conversations with your healthcare provider

 - A resource for understanding documented interactions